Quantum Metrology in Open Systems: Dissipative Cram\'{e}r-Rao Bound

 where $\Delta \mathsf{H}\equiv \sqrt{\Delta^2 \mathsf{H}}$, is more in the spirit of an uncertainty-like relation \cite{Braunstein-Caves:QFI}, and shows explicitly how the precision is dictated by the interaction.
-In \textit{open}-system cases, however, deriving similar, direct relations is hardly possible since, e.g., calculating $L_{\varrho(\mathrm{x},\tau)}=2\int_0^{\infty} e^{-s\varrho(\mathrm{x},\tau)}\partial_{\mathrm{x}}\varrho(\mathrm{x},\tau)e^{-s\varrho(\mathrm{x},\tau)}\mathrm{d}s$ is involved.
+In \textit{open}-system cases, however, deriving similar, direct relation is hardly possible since, e.g., calculating $L_{\varrho(\mathrm{x},\tau)}$ is involved as it requires the knowledge of the spectral decomposition of the density matrix.
 Thus it is difficult to capture how interaction with an environment affects the QFI and the precision.
 To partially alleviate this issue, here we follow an alternative approach working with the vectorized state $\widetilde{\varrho}$ instead, which enables a bound somewhat akin to Eq.~(\ref{closed})---with $H$ replaced with $\mathcal{L}$.
-Although our method gives bounds on the QFI (not its exact value), we argue that this formalism still retains its utility in providing correct scaling for the estimation error, and show this explicitly in various examples.
+Although our method gives bounds on the QFI (not its exact value), we demonstrate that this formalism retains significant utility in suggesting correct behavior (e.g., scaling) for the estimation error, and show this explicitly in various examples.

 Now from the symmetric logarithmic derivative $L_{\widetilde{\varrho}} = 2\partial_{\mathrm{x}}\widetilde{\varrho}$, one can define an associated QFI $\widetilde{\mathcal{F}}^{(\mathrm{Q})}$ by replacing $(\varrho,L_{\varrho})\to(\widetilde{\varrho},L_{\widetilde{\varrho}})$ in $\mathcal{F}^{(\mathrm{Q})}$.
-After some straightforward algebra, using the dynamical equation Eq.~(\ref{dyn-eq}), and assuming a linear $\mathrm{x}$-dependence as $\widetilde{\mathcal{L}}_{\tau}(\mathrm{x})\equiv \mathrm{x}\widetilde{\mathsf{L}}$, it can be seen that
+After some straightforward algebra \cite{SM}, using the dynamical equation Eq.~(\ref{dyn-eq}), and assuming a linear $\mathrm{x}$-dependence as $\widetilde{\mathcal{L}}_{\tau}(\mathrm{x})\equiv \mathrm{x}\widetilde{\mathsf{L}}$, it can be seen that